-If you plan to start the New Year by going after that contract of a lifetime, your CV is your chance to stand out from the crowd.
+If you are aiming to win that contract of a lifetime, your CV is your chance to stand out from the crowd.

 The first thing to remember is that recruiters and hiring managers have to wade through stacks of CVs and whittle them down to a shortlist of candidates for interview.

 Digressing slightly, I once came across a company owner who, when he got a batch of CVs across his desk, immediately shuffled them, split the pile in two and put half straight in the bin.
 His logic?
 He didn’t want anyone unlucky working for him!
 Thankfully though, most hirers use a more scientific method!
 So, how do you sell yourself on two sides of A4?
 The first thing to remember is that writing a CV as a contractor is a little different to writing one aimed at a permanent role.

 Potential clients are looking for skills and industry knowledge, on a short-term basis.
 They want someone to come in, fix their problem and get the job done - right away.
 You need to get across that you are that person.

 Unlike a permanent CV, your priority is to highlight your core skills concisely from the start.
 Steer clear of corporate speak and jargon and minimise the “filler”.

 Structure is one of the most important things to consider -you can lay out your CV any way you like but we’d recommend choosing one of the following: